Halloween is an American import that, with each successive year, seems to take greater hold in Peru, to the delight of many and the chagrin of some.

 Also known in Quechua as ñak’aq or lik’ichiri, this nocturnal serial killer has been populating the nightmares of highland natives for centuries.
 He extracts the fats (or “unto” or “wira”) from the the bodies of his victims, to be sold to industries for the lubrication of modern machinery or to pharmaceutical companies.

+What is the meaning of Pishtaco?
 The Pishtaco is often described as a pale skinned foreigner, dressed in high boots, leather jacket and wide-brimmed felt hat.
 He sneaks into graveyards to grind human skeletons into a paralyzing powder that he uses to incapacitate hapless travelers on nocturnal mountain roads and paths.
 He then uses a huge knife to behead and dismember his victims to extract their fat.

 Efraín Morote Best (1921 – 1991), a renowned Peruvian folklorist, wrote about the origins of the Pishtaco folklore, which remained widespread in Peru well into the 20th century.
 Morote cited early chronicles to demonstrate that the Pishtaco tradition is based on actual alleged practices of the conquering Spanish in the 16th and 17th centuries, in which human body fats were used in the treatment of wounds and disease.